syncfusion-content/javascript-docs/js/api/ejTreeGrid.md

 ### columnDialogFields `array`
 {:#members:columndialogfields}

-To Specify the column fields that we need to display in the dialog while inserting a new column with the help of column menu.
+To Specify the column fields to be displayed in the dialog while inserting a column using column menu.

 #### Default Value:
 {:.param}